My favorite sour cream potato salad with bacon and dill and without mayo.

 HOW TO MAKE SOUR CREAM POTATO SALAD

 - To make the sour cream potato salad with bacon, start by cooking the potatoes as instructed above.
 Peel and slice the potatoes.
-Give them to a large bowl.
+Place them in a large bowl.

 - Cook the bacon in a pan.
 Let it cool slightly and break it into small pieces.
 Set aside.
 If you want to keep the sour cream potato salad vegetarian, leave out the bacon.

 - Slice the scallions/green onions into thin rings.
-Give them to the bowl containing the potatoes.
+Place them in the bowl containing the potatoes.